-X Reconciliation of Clinical Content and Care Providers (RECON) Profile
+320 X Reconciliation of Clinical Content and Care Providers (RECON) Profile

-325 The challenge is that clinical capture or documentation of care information can originate or reside from within a single health care facility or from two or more facilities, and can arise from multiple disciplines.
+The challenge is that clinical capture or documentation of care information can originate or reside from within a single health care facility or from two or more facilities, and can arise from multiple disciplines.
 The information can span multiple periods of time and different clinical or social/family events.
 Multiple pieces of information can be confusing, conflicting, and lead to patient safety issue.
 The process of reconciling and consolidating clinical data/information and associated metadata from multiple sources can be daunting.

 World Health Organization (WHO) World Alliance for Patient Safety and Collaborating Centre identifies the problems, impact, issues and suggested action for reconciliation accuracy at transitions of care3.
-In the United States, clinical information reconciliation is needed as a component of Health Information Technology: Standards, Implementation Specifications, and
+In the United States, clinical information reconciliation is needed as a

-- 335 Certification Criteria for Electronic Health Record Technology, 2014 Edition final rule4.
+- transitions of care3.
+In the United States, clinical information reconciliation is needed as a component of Health Information Technology: Standards, Implementation Specifications, and Certification Criteria for Electronic Health Record Technology, 2014 Edition final rule4.
 Australia Department of Health Victoria (Australia) Quality Use of Medicine includes reconciliation of medication as a key patient safety effort5.
-Nationally, some regulatory and accrediting organizations require healthcare institutions to reconcile clinical information during every transfer of care, discharge or admission - 340 HL7 Electronic Health Record System Functional Model (EHR-S FM), R2 IN.5 Standards-based Interoperability function supports the ability for certain information to be shared among EHR systems (including information that resides in regional, national, or international information exchanges).
+Nationally, some regulatory and accrediting organizations require healthcare institutions to reconcile clinical information during - every transfer of care, discharge or admission exchanges).
 This promotes timely and efficient information capture, use, and re-use, reducing the cumulative workload of the broad set of stakeholders.
-EHR-S FM Care Provision Section - 345 identifies functions and supporting conformance criteria required to provide direct care to a specific patient and enable hands-on delivery of healthcare6.
+EHR-S FM Care Provision Section identifies functions and supporting conformance criteria required to provide direct care to a specific patient and enable hands-on delivery of healthcare6.
 Care provision supports the management of patient clinical history, clinical documentation, orders, results, treatment administration, future care, patient education and communication.